Verbs for Class 3

 • What are Verbs?

-A verb is a word that shows action (doing something) or a state of being (existing).
-It tells us what someone or something is doing.
+Verbs refer to words that show action (doing something) or a state of being (existing).
+It informs us of the actions of someone or something.
 The action might happen in the future, had happened in the past, or is happening in the present.

 Examples: